ktfleming/rhc/README.md

 # tranferring).
 Defaults to no timeout.
 timeout_seconds = 30

 # A theme to use to color JSON output.
 See below for more details.
+Defaults
+# to the "base16-eighties.dark" theme.
-theme = "~/rhc/one-half-light.tmTheme"
+theme = "base16-eighties.dark"

-# Another way to sepcify a theme
+# Another way to specify a theme
-# theme = "base16-ocean.dark"
+# theme = "~/rhc/one-half-light.tmTheme"

 # Various color settings.
 See below for more details.
 [colors]